deiberts86/k8s-collection/NGINX/helm-install-nginx.md

 11. If your checks all pass and you have a valid external-IP for your service, you should now be able to use this `nginx-secondary` ingressClass.

-12. Add your network policy for your ingress.
+12. (SKIP FOR NOW) Add your network policy for your ingress.
+Advanced Options...
+ValidationWebHook error observed.
+Networking needs to be locked down.

 ```sh
 apiVersion: networking.k8s.io/v1